sloretz/OpenBot-CompactBody/README.md

 You'll also need to print the original [`phone_mount_bottom` and `phone_mount_top`](https://github.com/isl-org/OpenBot/tree/e99d19224f31dc0bd887e847b58db6c55c3338ed/body/diy#3d-printing).

 See the photo above for orientation on the build plate.
-A layer height of 0.2mm is fine, and no supports are needed.
+A layer height of 0.2mm is sufficient, and no supports are needed.
 Infill around 15-20% is fine.
 It's been tested with PETG, but any other rigid plastic should work too.